BePo65/license-downloader/README.md

 npx license-report > ./license-report.json
 npx license-downloader --source ./license-report.json --licDir ./license-files --githubToken.tokenFileEnvVar GITHUB_TOKEN_FILE --download
 ```
-This is the most secure variant, as access rights can be and should be set for this file to prevent unauthorized acess.
+This is the most secure variant, as access rights can be and should be set for this file to prevent unauthorized access.

 **use an environment variable**